30 September 2024

 If your loan is under the Home Equity Access Scheme, you may be eligible to access lump sum advance payments.

-Participants can get up to 2 advance payments in any 26-fortnight period.
+Participants can take the full amount as one advance payment, or advance a smaller amount.
+But you can’t get more than 2 advance payments in any 26-fortnight period.

 Learn more about advance payments on Services Australia's website.